Evan-M-Py/crusine/README.md

 ## CRUSINE

-A content management system for food trucks.
+A content management system for food trucks!

 Deployed: (insert heroku link)

-Technologies used: React, MySQL, Chart.js
+### Technologies used: React, MySQL, Chart.js

 A project created by: